pillaiash/Reddit-Assignment/README.md

-# Reddit-Assignment

-# Reddit User Persona Generator
+# Reddit-Assignment # Reddit User Persona Generator

-# Project Overview -
+# Project Overview
 This script generates a detailed user persona by analyzing a Reddit user's profile.
 It scrapes their recent posts and comments, uses an AI model to create a persona with characteristics and interests, and cites the specific sources for each insight.

 # Features
 1. Scrapes recent posts and comments from any public Reddit user profile.
-2 .Uses a Large Language Model (LLM) via OpenRouter to analyze the user's activity.
+2 .
+Uses a Large Language Model (LLM) via OpenRouter to analyze the user's activity.
 3. Generates a detailed user persona, including demographics, interests, and personality traits.
 4. Provides direct URL citations for every piece of information in the persona.
 5. Saves the final persona to a .txt file.